Are text messages ever really deleted? It depends

 If a device is destroyed, companies will use what's known as chip off forensics to get access to the phone's NAND chip to get the data needed.
 "This is called parsing and can be used to extract things like apps, photos, videos and texts," Leavitt said, before cautioning that it is all dependent upon the make and model of the phone.

-Fox News’ Brooke Singman contributed to this report.
-Follow Chris Ciaccia on Twitter @Chris_Ciaccia
+Fox News’ Brooke Singman and Griff Jenkins contributed to this report.
+Follow Chris Ciaccia on Twitter @Chris_Ciaccia.

-Note: This story has been updated to add Samsung's response.